-You’ll have your own reasons for wanting to move or retire outside the U.S.—and there are an ever-growing number of places around the world that may make better sense for you than Ecuador.
-But for us, Ecuador is one of the most beautiful and affordable destinations in Latin America, and it has almost all the amenities and infrastructure we need.
-We feel healthier here and we’re enjoying life.
-That may not be “how” I got here, but it’s certainly “why” I am here.
+You’ll have your own reasons for wanting to move or retire outside the U.S.—and there are an ever-growing number of places around the globe that may make better sense for you other than Ecuador.
+But for Cynthia and me, Cuenca has been a beautiful and affordable place to call home.

 Learn more about Ecuador and other countries in our daily postcard e-letter.